bmckercher123/calico/networking/openstack/kuryr.md

     LOGFILE=stack.log
     LOG_COLOR=False

-Please follow general Kuryr instructions for creating a Docker network that uses Kuryr as its backend, and for launching containers on that network.
+Please follow general Kuryr instructions for creating an MKE network that uses Kuryr as its backend, and for launching containers on that network.
 Then if you look at the IP routing table and iptables, you will see {{site.prodname}} routes to the containers.